8go/matrix-nio-send/README.md

 # matrix-nio-send

-- simple but convenient app to send Matrix messages, text and images.
+- simple but convenient app to send Matrix text messages as well as text, image, audio, video or other arbitrary files.
 - it uses the `matrix-nio` SDK, hence the name `matrix-nio-send`, see https://github.com/poljar/matrix-nio/